 “Sometimes life is so hard.
 I just wish I could be in a better mood, so I could be nicer to my kids!" - Karen

-So if you want an easy way to make a bad day better, and a simple way to increase the happiness you feel on a daily basis, you'll be happy to know that
+So if you want an easy way to make a bad day better, and a simple way to increase the happiness you feel on a daily basis, you'll be delighted to hear

-researchers have discovered a strategy that actually works to raise your happiness set point: Gratitude.
+that researchers have discovered a strategy that raises your happiness set point: Gratitude.

 Every spiritual tradition has a practice of gratitude.
 Not just for some presumed spiritual or ethical benefit, but because it makes people happier.

 Why is gratitude so effective?

 - The state of gratitude is very similar to love.
 Scientists say that gratitude shifts our heart into a more "coherent" (healthier)

 rhythm.
 Meditators might say it opens our hearts so we can take in the blessings that surround us.